Dealing with medium-sized businesses and larger Non-For-Profits (NFP’s) I often get asked the following questions:

 Why it’s important to plan for your data storage solution

 It’s very easy for businesses to implement SharePoint Online, yet not execute it properly.
 I was dealing with a client that had a failed SharePoint implementation.
 Why did it fail?
-Because none of the 50-odd staff were actually using it and they resorted to their “my documents” folders and file server setup.
+Because none of the 50-odd staff was actually using it and they resorted to their “my documents” folders and file server setup.
 Upon looking closely at the situation, I found that their implementation of SharePoint Online was simply dragging all the folders from the file server into a SharePoint Online document library – an exercise doomed to fail.

 Does this sound like something you were about to do or have done?